notofonts/noto-docs/src/miniarticles/NotoSansNushu.md

 Noto Sans Nushu is an unmodulated design for the Nüshu script with a simplified, modernized skeleton and relatively large counters.
 It is suitable for shorter texts, especially in smaller font sizes and user interface contexts.

-Noto Sans Nushu contains 402 glyphs, and supports 401 characters: Nushu.
+Noto Sans Nushu contains 402 glyphs, and supports 401 characters from the Unicode block : Nushu.

 ## Supported writing systems